German Chancellor Olaf Scholz was under East German surveillance: report | DW | 13.01.2022

 The future chancellor was also watched, along with a dozen other SPD colleagues, when he returned to Hamburg.
 Some of this information was also passed along to the Soviet secret police, the KGB.
 The KGB worked closely with the Stasi and even maintained an office in their Berlin headquarters.

-Throughout the 80s, the Stasi had more than 1,500 informants in West Germany, passing information about prominent political figures.
+Throughout the 80s, the Stasi had more than 3,000 informants in West Germany, providing the East German secret police with information about prominent political and business figures as well as artists, intellectuals, activists and even regular Germans.

 Edited by Sean Sinico